JohnCook17/printf/README.md

 ---

 ## Description
 The _printf() function is built based on our _putchar().
 This _printf() write output to stdout, the standard output stream.
 The function returns  the number of characters printed (excluding the null byte used to end output to strings) or return -1 if the function fail.
+This project was difficult due to the fact that at the time we where new to coding.
+We could probably go back and implement all the features of printf but the ones we have are adequate to demonstrate the process.

 _printf() function creates output based on the following format specifier: